thomaskbrown18/financial_news_nlp/README.md

 ![Imgur](https://i.imgur.com/nuLcp34.png)
 . . . to looking like this:<br>
 ![Imgur](https://i.imgur.com/CyS96as.png)
 Lastly, I used a process called lemmatization to further break down the words into simpler forms.
 Lemmatization will change a word like 'Running' into 'run'.
 This simplification of the words makes it possible for the neural network later on to treat 'Running', 'run', 'ran', and 'runs' exactly the same, for example.
-You lose some nuance in the sentance as you'll soon see, but it makes it much easier for the model to learn in the end.
+You lose some nuance in the sentence as you'll soon see, but it makes it much easier for the model to learn in the end.
 Here are some headlines after lemmatization:<br>
 ![Imgur](https://i.imgur.com/6LZ8qtv.png)